The Customer Lifecycle in Retail

 5. Loyalty

-Part of a successful customer lifecycle is maximizing its duration.
-It's well known in the retail world that retaining a customer pays far more than attracting a new one.
+The success of a customer’s lifecycle depends in part on maximizing its duration.
+It is well known in the Retail industry Retail retaining a customer is far more profitable than attracting a new one.
 In fact, according to the Harvard Business Review, it costs between 5 and 25 times more to acquire a new customer than to retain an existing one.

 At this stage of maturity, customers are already committed to your company and appreciate your products.
 The challenge is to encourage regular purchases, while keeping your brand in the customer's mind.
 So, as soon as a need arises again, the customer will think directly of your brand.

 A digital loyalty card via Mobile Wallets is an excellent solution.
-On the one hand, it enables customers to keep their loyalty information and discount vouchers close at hand.
-And on the other, retailers can open up a new communication channel with push notification wallets to continue nurturing this relationship.
+On the one hand, it allows customers to always have their loyalty information and coupons at their fingertips.
+On the other hand, it enables retailers to open a new communication channel using push notifications to continue nurturing that relationship.

 If all goes well, customers will remain loyal over the long term, gradually strengthening their commitment to the brand.